 LABORATORY SPACES - Please refer to the deck plans for dimensions and layout of the laboratories and other science spaces.
 Virtually all scientific spaces are on the main deck.
 The approximate sizes of the labs and other science spaces are as follows.
 These are the areas that are clear and unencumbered by such uses as passageways through the space, ship equipment, etc. They therefore may not correspond to areas of the spaces shown on general arrangement drawings.

 All labs and storerooms are fitted with the standard 2' x 2' 1/2" NC bolt-down pattern on deck, accepting bolts which are 1/2" deep.
 Unistrut mounting channels are on the bulkheads and overheads.
-An inventory of Unistrut hardware and fasteners is maintained on board by the resident technician.
+An inventory of Unistrut hardware and fasteners is maintained on board by the research technician.

 In sequence from bow to stern and main deck to 1st platform, these spaces are: